IMZihad21/docker-articles/20241230_Simplify_Email_Testing_with_a_Local_Papercut_SMTP_Server_Using_Docker.md

 Papercut SMTP is an invaluable tool for developers and teams working with email functionality.
 It ensures a controlled, efficient, and hassle-free environment for testing emails, making it a must-have for modern development workflows.
 Whether you’re debugging a password reset feature or verifying transactional email templates, Papercut SMTP offers simplicity and reliability.

 Set it up in your development environment today, and take the stress out of email testing!

+To acknowledge the creators of Papercut SMTP, you can add the following credit to your article:

+---

+### Credits

+Papercut SMTP is developed and maintained by [Changemaker Studios](https://changemakerstudios.us/) and is open-source under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+The source code is available on [GitHub](https://github.com/ChangemakerStudios/Papercut-SMTP).